nodejscn/node-api-cn/errors/err_invalid_opt_value.md

-The `'ERR_INVALID_OPT_VALUE'` error code is used generically to identify when an invalid or unexpected value has been passed in an options object.
+Used generically to identify when an invalid or unexpected value has been passed in an options object.

 <a id="ERR_INVALID_SYNC_FORK_INPUT"></a>